What is Ditsmod

 app.server.listen(3000, '0.0.0.0');

 Looking at the amount of code, you might think that Ditsmod is slower than ExpressJS because of its verbosity.
 But in fact, only Ditsmod's cold start is slightly slower (it starts in 34 ms on my laptop, while ExpressJS starts in 4 ms).
-In terms of request processing speed, Ditsmod is more than twice as fast as ExpressJS.
+As for request processing speed, Ditsmod is ~30% faster than ExpressJS.

 More application examples are available in the Ditsmod repository, as well as in the RealWorld repository.

 P.S.
-Although a link to the repository with all the necessary settings for Ditsmod applications is provided below, if you choose to use just this code, don't forget to include the following in your tsconfig files:
+Although a link to a repository with all the necessary settings for Ditsmod applications is provided above, still, if you want to use only the code from the previous example, do not forget to specify the following in the tsconfig files:

 {